ChadBurggraf/blue-collar/README.md

 # Blue Collar
 #### Background jobs and scheduled work for .NET.

 Blue Collar is a system for creating, managing, and executing background work in .NET applications.
-It is ideal for use in web applications, but can be set up for any environment where background work needs to be done.

 Some cool features include:

-  * Simple, single-assembly deployment, with no external dependencies.
-  * Embedded web-based management interface.
+  * Embedded web-based management interface
+  * Single assembly deployment
-  * Easily perform work for multiple applications on one machine, or perform work for one application on multiple machines, or any combination in between.
+  * Easily perform work for multiple applications on one server, or perform work for one application on multiple servers, or any combination in between
-  * Jobs are simple .NET objects, implementing `string Name { get; }` and `void Execute()`.
+  * Jobs are simple .NET objects, implementing `string Name { get; }` and `void Execute()`
-  * Sensible defaults make getting up and running quickly a breeze.
+  * Sensible defaults make getting up and running a breeze
+  * Free and open source

 ## The "Just Let Me Play With It" Setup

 For the quick setup, we'll use [SQLite](http://www.sqlite.org/) as our data store.
-Before starting, install the appropriate [System.Data.SQLite.dll](http://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki).
-If you choose **not** to install `System.Data.SQLite` in the GAC, add a reference to the DLL to your project.

-Next, add references to `BlueCollar.dll` and `BlueCollar.SQLiteRepository.dll` to your project.
-Builds are provided for both .NET 3.5 and .NET 4.0 applications.
-Note that data store implementations are distributed as separate assemblies, except for Microsoft SQL Server, which is included in `BlueCollar.dll`.
+[System.Data.SQLite](http://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki) is included as a dependency in the [NuGet package](http://nuget.org/packages/BlueCollar), so fire up the package manager console and execute the following:

+    PM> Install-Package BlueCollar

+NuGet will add three references to your project:

+  * `BlueCollar.dll`
+  * `BlueCollar.SQLiteRepository.dll`
+  * `System.Data.SQLite.dll`

 #### Configuration